jpdna/eQTL-analysis-using-ADAM-and-Spark/README.md

        data/chr22vcf.adam 8 output_analysis_chr22_probes100
 ```

-The four command line parameters defined by their order are:
+The four command line parameters follwing the jar are defined by their order are:
 ```
 <listOfProbes> <vcfdata> <numOfSparkPartitions> <outputDirName>
 ```